Experimental Assortments for Choice Estimation and Nest Identification: -level Nested Logit Model

 \begin{proof} Let $N^{\mathrm{par}}$ denote their common parent nest.
 Accordingly, we write $c_{N(i)},c_{N(j)}$ and $\lambda_{N(i)},\lambda_{N(j)}$ for the corresponding nest-scale and nesting parameters.

 Normalize $c_{N(i)}=1$ and take logs of \Cref{eq:sibling_ratio} yields

 Furthermore, substituting \Cref{eq:leaf_weight} into \eqref{eqn:dlevel_params} gives

 The statistic yields a linear equation in the three unknown scalars $\lambda_{N(i)}$, $\lambda_{N(j)}$, and $\lambda_{N(j)}\log c_{N(j)}$.
-By \Cref{lem:two_S_distinct_pairs} and \Cref{ass:two_by_two_nonsingular}, we could find two assortments $S$ and $S'$ such that the linear system above has a unique solution. \end{proof} In \Cref{fig:3level_example}, the blue item-level nests and green item-level nests are an example of the nest--nest case.
+By \Cref{lem:two_S_distinct_pairs} and \Cref{ass:two_by_two_nonsingular}, a similar proof to \Cref{sec:param_recovery} shows that we can find two assortments $S$ and $S'$ such that the linear system above has a unique solution. \end{proof} In \Cref{fig:3level_example}, the blue item-level nests and green item-level nests are an example of the nest--nest case.

 \begin{lemma}[Nest--item case] Assume $N(i)$ is an item-level nest, $j$ is an item (treated as a terminal node in the augmented tree), $N(i)$ and item $j$ are siblings.
 Then, for any offered assortment $S$, the statistic